The Village, Oklahoma

 The Village is a city in Oklahoma County, Oklahoma, United States, and a part of the Oklahoma City metropolitan area.
 The population was 9,538 at the 2020 Census.

-The Village is an enclave city nearly surrounded in full by Oklahoma City, except where it abuts Nichols Hills.
+The Village is a city almost enclaved by Oklahoma City, as it borders Nichols Hills.
 The Village is home to the corporate headquarters of Love's Travel Stops & Country Stores, the OKC Friday community newspaper, and Casady School.

 The Village has a City Manager form of government.
 The City Manager is overseen by an elected Council.
 The position of Mayor rotates among the Council members.

 The Village is represented in Congress by Stephanie Bice, in the Oklahoma Senate by Carri Hicks, and in the Oklahoma House by Cyndi Munson.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.5 sqmi, of which 2.5 sqmi is land and 0.39% is water.
 Oklahoma City surrounds the borders of The Village.